sankket/sankket/README.md

 # Hello There 👋

-My name is Sanket godbole and I am a recent Information Technology graduate from Government College of Engineering, Aurangabad.
+My name is Sanket Godbole and I am a recent Information Technology Graduate from Government College of Engineering, Aurangabad.
 I love working on projects and applications where I can see it have a positive impact on people.

 ## Blurb about me

 - 🔭 I’m currently working on doing various problems on gfg, interviewbit to better my skills and working of algorithms.